mladen/mladen/README.md

 \*the list is not exhaustive :sweat_smile:

-## Other areas I'm `especially interested` in (even though I'm a beginner in most of them):
+## :scientist: Other areas I'm _especially interested_ in (even though I'm a beginner in most of them):

 - Mathematics (currently re-learning Linear Algebra - check out the [first 10 pages of my self-learning notebook](https://drive.google.com/file/d/1xnGnLHTG0R2OPtLmADXhx_KDQZT7r5ZS/view?usp=drive_link); soon I will be re-learning Calculus, Statistics, Probability and Logic)
-- Physics (currently re-learning Classical Mechanics by reading the Feynman Lectures on Physics but also playing around with physics simulations)
+- Physics (trying to find some time to work on graphics programming and simple game development that involves physics)
-- Chemistry + Biology (especially the intersection of the two, which is Biochemistry; currently not learning anything in these areas but I plan to in the future)
+- Chemistry + Biology (especially the intersection of the two, which is Biochemistry)
-- Neuroscience (currently not learning anything in this area but I plan to in the future)
+- Neuroscience
 - Philosophy (currently reading a bit about Logic and Epistemology)
 - Psychology (currently reading a bit about Cognitive Psychology)